 At the end of a race, Rally stores all metrics records in its metrics store, which is a dedicated Elasticsearch cluster.
-Rally store the metrics in the indices rally-metrics- and it will create a new index for each month.
+Rally stores the metrics in the indices rally-metrics-.
+It will create a new index for each month.

 Here is a typical metrics record: